Green building: Green neighborhoods and villages

 At the beginning of the 21st century, efforts were made to implement the principles of green building, not only for individual buildings, but also for neighborhoods and villages.
-The intent is to create zero energy neighborhoods and villages, which means they're going to create all the energy on their own.
-They will also reuse waste, implements sustainable transportation, and produce their own food.
+The intent is to create zero-energy neighborhoods and villages, which means they're going to create all the energy on their own.
+They will also reuse waste, implement sustainable transportation, and produce their own food.
 Green villages have been identified as a way to decentralize sustainable climate practices, which may prove key in areas with high rural or scattered village populations, such as India, where 74% of the population lives in over 600,000 different villages.